askforarun/lammps_to_gro/README.md

 - **Coulomb interactions**: Moderate difference (~14%)

 **Note**: GROMACS Coulomb interactions include both short-range and 1-4 terms.
-The ~14% difference is typical when converting between different MD packages due to variations in electrostatics implementation (no PME has been used both in GROMACS and LAMMPS in the simulation).
+The ~14% difference is typical when converting between different MD packages due to variations in electrostatics implementation (no PME has been used both in GROMACS and LAMMPS).

 ## Notes